vossviola/RVK-Kurs/README.md

 **Single Choice**

-Es werden mehrere Lösungsmöglichkeiten vorgegeben, üblicherweise werden solche Aufgaben im Browser über sogenannte Radio-Buttons dargestellt.
-In LiaScript wird diese Notation einfach übernommen und mithilfe von runden Klammern innerhalb der eckigen angezeigt und das X markiert die einzig richtige Lösung:
+Es werden mehrere Lösungsmöglichkeiten vorgegeben:

     [( )] Option 1
     [(X)] <-- **Die richtige Auswahlmöglichkeit**
     [( )] Eine weitere falsche Option

-*mit Kommentar der richtigen Lösung*: How do I collect metadata?
+*Variante mit Kommentar der richtigen Lösung*: How do I collect metadata?

 - [(X)] I enquire about suitable metadata standards before starting research and collect as much metadata as possible to ensure that the data can also be understood by other researchers.
 - [( )] I simply transfer the metadata from another project.